Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/jenkins-prometheus-grafana-ci-cd-survival-kit-for-python-and-nodejs-projects.md

   - Pipeline Implementation(For Both A NodeJs And Python Project Respectively).

+- Part 5: Setting Up Prometheus And Grafana.

 ## Part 1: Installing Jenkins On An AWS EC2 Instance.

 This step will guide through the process of installing a new Jenkins server on an AWS EC2 virtual machine.

 **P.S:**

-1. **It is assumed that you already have an AWS EC2 instance created - which is also already running the Python/NodeJs project server.
-Both the project server, and the Jenkins server will run on the same EC2 instance.**
+1. It is assumed that you already have an AWS EC2 instance created - which is also already running the Python/NodeJs project server.
+Both the project server, and the Jenkins server will run on the same EC2 instance.

-1. **Ensure to keep the VM port 8080 open.
+1. Ensure to keep the VM port 8080 open.
 Jenkins runs by default on port 8080.
-Keeping everything behind a reverse proxy, will also be very beneficial**
+Keeping everything behind a reverse proxy, will also be very beneficial

 ### 1.1.
 Update the system.